 After the procedure, your abdomen will be flat and tight with extra skin and fat removed.

 What are the risks of an abdominoplasty?

-An abdominoplasty has both aesthetic and health risks, and it is the patient’s personal decision whether the benefits outweigh those risks.
-Most patients experience discomfort for a few weeks but otherwise heal uneventfully.
-Some patients may develop minor infections or healing problems that require antibiotics by mouth for a short period of time.
+An abdominoplasty has both aesthetic and health risks, and it is your personal decision whether the benefits outweigh the risks.
+Most people experience discomfort for a few weeks.
+Some people may develop minor infections or healing problems that require oral antibiotics for a short period of time.
 There is a risk of blood clot formation in the leg with any operation and thus early and frequent ambulation is important.
 For a full list of risks, go to plasticsurgery.org.